daggerok/jcr/README.md

         </profile>
     </server>
     ```
-    Important things here is: HomeDir and ConfigFile properties.
+    Important things here is: 1. global module javax.jcr, 2 turn off validation for jca, 3. resourse adapter configuration for JCR: HomeDir and ConfigFile properties.
 Make sure that HomeDir is exists and JBOSS user has all needed rights.
 We will use shared Repository resource through JNDI name: java:/jca/app/repository

   6. Add repository configuration